 Black Duck SBOM export capabilities enable users to comply with standards, establish trust with customers, and build security into their software supply chain.

-A necessary step in securing an application is evaluating the supply chain of each component used to create the application, no matter how many hands were involved in its development.
+A necessary step in securing an application is evaluating the supply chain of each component used to create the application—no matter how many hands were involved in its development.
 If any links in the supply chain are obscured, it can be difficult to confidently assess the amount of risk that an application is susceptible to.
-By building a software Bill of Materials (SBOM), a development organization provides the necessary information that enables the consumers of its software to understand the risk associated with a particular application, and react accordingly to security breaches and policy violations.
+By building a software Bill of Materials (SBOM), a development organization arms itself and consumers with information crucial to better understanding the risk associated with a particular application.
+From there, they’re better situated to avoid and react to security breaches and policy violations.

-Black Duck® is now making it easier for users to secure the software supply chain with an update to its SBOM export utility.
-The utility now exports Software Package Data Exchange (SPDX) 2.2, now ISO standard ISO/IEC 5962:2021, which populates the fields necessary to comply with NIST standards, as referenced in Executive Order 14028.
+Black Duck® makes it easier for users to secure the software supply chain by enabling them to quickly build and export SBOMs in formats such as SPDX and CycloneDX.
+These standardized SBOM formats provide the information necessary to comply with NIST standards, as referenced in Executive Order 14028.
 This executive order is geared toward providing more transparency between the government and the private sector with respect to software security.
 One of the steps to achieving this transparency is requiring vendors to provide SBOMs to the purchasers of their products in a standard, machine-readable format.
-As defined by NIST, the SPDX format meets these needs.

 While the executive order only applies to software being procured and operated by the United States Federal Government, we have every reason to expect certain aspects of it, like the SBOM requirements, will become de facto standards across the entire software development industry.
 Being prepared to produce the most accurate and compliant SBOM today represents a significant step toward gaining the trust of your consumers.